f5devcentral/access-labs/class2/module1/lab03.rst

 #.
 Expand the session to see all the sub-sessions by clicking the **+ (Plus Symbol)** to the left of the session ID.

-   .. note :: You session ID will not match the one displayed in the screenshot below.
+   .. note:: You session ID will not match the one displayed in the screenshot below.

    |image27|

 #.
 If the HTTP Connector sub-session still exists check off that specific sub-session only and click **Kill Selected Sessions**

    ..
-NOTE :: You are doing this to speed up the process and bypass the typical timers 		associated with HTTP Connector.
-This will enable you to see HTTP Connector trigger 	immediately on the next HTTP request sent from the jump box.
+NOTE:: You are doing this to speed up the process and bypass the typical timers associated with HTTP Connector.
+This will enable you to see HTTP Connector trigger immediately on the next HTTP request sent from the jumphost.

    |image30|